 - Check if you can get to your destination for less money with multiple stops.

-After years of short-term and long-term travel, we’ve surely learned a lot and have loved sharing our tips.
-As much as we like to share, one thing we love is learning travel hacks that other people use, so that we can improve!
+After years of short-term and long-term travel, we’ve surely learned a lot.
+As much as we like to share, one thing we love is learning travel hacks that other people use, so that we can improve.

 What better way is there to learn about those than asking our community on Instagram about their best travel hacks for spending and saving while they’re on the road?

 Here’s what have members of our community learned about travel spending and budget hacks after years of travel.